LivingSkyTechnologies/Dense_Article_Dataset_DAD/README.md

 ## Usage

-We strongly recommend refering the the documentation and scripts found in our models repository at X. However, we also provide an example_usage.ipynb to get someone quickly acqainted with the dataset.
+We strongly recommend refering the the documentation and scripts found in our models repository at https://github.com/LivingSkyTechnologies/Document\_Layout\_Segmentation.
+However, we also provide an example\_usage.ipynb to get someone quickly acqainted with the dataset.

 ## References